raksonibs/rbook/ch2.md

 No explicit two way binding: React is unidirectional, and only allows for one way to update the DOM.
 Referring to the image below, you see that the application notifies in one way, and the virtual DOM, as well as the DOM also updates in one way.
 In Angular, there is two way binding, that a change in the App immediately changes the DOM.
 However React is opinionated that unidirectional binding allows for more control of your application, and removes unintended consequences and cascades from your application’s UI.Figure 2.7

 JSX: Now I argued above of JSX’s strengths, but it does come with many weaknesses.
 JSX cares more about the separation of concerns rather than the separation of technologies.
 All your styles, markup, and dynamic code fit into one file and is served into a structure.
 This was surprising and rejected by many developers at first.
 It becomes a battle of JS in HTML vs HTML in JS.
 However I submit that when using JSX, debugging becomes a breeze because you know where the error occurs.
 With JS in HTML, because there is no explicit interface and HTML is not strictly parsed like JS, it becomes a whole lot messier to debug.
+Conclusions - A Framework like a Picture

 Ultimately, React is a choice like any JS framework.
 Although I think it has a lot of strengths, it ultimately depends on your own comfort as a developer and your want to build with it.
 Any engineering problem is for the most part possible, React in my opinion just makes it a whole lot easier.

 With a little bit of React's watercooler moments under our belt, let's go to actually coding something.
 Chapter three and onwards!

+References

+Appendices